QCD thermalization: Ab initio approaches and interdisciplinary connections: Interdisciplinary connections

 This ``classicalization of amplitudes" was shown explicitly~\cite{Dvali:2014ila} using the tree level Kawai-Lewellen-Tye (KLT) relations~\cite{Kawai:1985xq} that express $N$-point tree level gravity amplitudes in terms of sums of products of Yang-Mills $N$-point tree amplitudes.
 These results are in remarkable agreement with computations in Lipatov's EFT approach~\cite{Addazi:2016ksu}.

-The ideas of the classicalization and unitarization of $2\rightarrow N$ gravitational amplitudes are remarkably similar to the discussion of the CGC EFT in \Sec{sec:hadrons} and \Sec{sec:Glasma}.
+The ideas of the classicalization and unitarization of $2\rightarrow N$ gravitational amplitudes are remarkably similar to the discussion of the CGC EFT in Secs.~{sec:hadrons} and \ref{sec:Glasma}.
 The BFKL results on $2\rightarrow N$ gluon scattering are likewise reproduced in the semi-classical CGC EFT.
 A path forward is to employ so-called ``double copy" methods that exploit a color-kinematics duality between gravity and QCD amplitudes~\cite{Bern:2019prr}.
-Such a correspondence was prefigured in the high energy limit in Ref.~\cite{Lipatov:1991nf} and discussed further more recently~\cite{SabioVera:2011wy,Liu:2018lam}.
+Such a correspondence was prefigured in the high energy limit in Ref.~\cite{Lipatov:1991nf} and further discussed more recently~\cite{SabioVera:2011wy,Liu:2018lam}.

-Of particular interest in our context is of a ``classical double copy" between classical Yang-Mills equations and classical gravity~\cite{Monteiro:2014cda,Goldberger:2016iau}.
-This points to a concrete correspondence between collisions of the classical gluon shock waves producing the Glasma and that of gravitational shock waves that produce black holes~\cite{G.Dvali-R.Venugopalan-in-preparation}.
-It would also be interesting to understand if this correspondence shares universal features at the unitarity limit with that of the holographic gravitational shock waves discussed in \Sec{sec:strongcoupling}.
+Of particular interest in our context is the ``classical double copy" between classical Yang-Mills equations and classical gravity~\cite{Monteiro:2014cda,Goldberger:2016iau}.
+This points to a concrete correspondence between collisions of the classical gluon shock waves producing the Glasma and that of gravitational shock waves that produce black holes~\cite{Dvali:2021ooc}.
+It would also be interesting to understand whether this correspondence shares universal features at the unitarity limit with that of the holographic gravitational shock waves discussed in \Sec{sec:strongcoupling}.